Immediate problems that can occur

 Another method of reducing contracture was tried with the development of a foam (polyurethane) covering.
 Although this seemed to reduce the contracture rate to 1% or less for the first 5 to 7 years after surgery, concerns were raised about the long-term health risks of the foam, since the body slowly "digested" it.
 This product (Meme or Replicon) was withdrawn from the market in 1991.

-Based on the theory that it was the rough surface of the foam-covered implant that reduced the contracture rate, a new, rough-surfaced silicone rubber shell implant was developed and is widely used in the US (it has only recently been approved for use in Canada).
-Although this implant has met with some success over the past 5 years, opinions vary as to how reliably it results in soft breasts.
+Based on the theory that it was the rough surface of the foam-covered implant that reduced the contracture rate, a, rough-surfaced silicone rubber shell implant was developed and is widely used in the US .
+Although this implant has met with some success over the past decade, opinions vary as to how reliably it results in soft breasts.
 In addition, there are other problems with its use.

 Benjamin Gelfant, MD,